 "Men?
 Who else knows about this?"
 Now it was talking, wispy and high pitched as he might expect would come out of something so small.

-"Just this one, your sister."
+"Just this one, your sister, my friend."

 "She's a girl."